aleesssa/test/README.md

 # Switchomatic

-Switchomatic is able to turn off electrical appliances when no one is in a room.
+Switchomatic is able to turn off electrical appliances when no one is in a room after a period of time set by user.